-AFT is committed to the promotion of investor confidence by ensuring that the trading of Company shares takes place in an efficient, competitive and informed market.
-The Board is tasked with ensuring the integrity of financial and non-financial reporting to shareholders.
+AFT is committed to the promotion of investor confidence by ensuring that the trading of Company shares takes place in an efficient, competitive, and informed market.
+The Board is tasked with ensuring the integrity of financial and non-financial reporting to shareholders and other stakeholders.